kimtth/awesome-azure-openai-llm/README.md

 This repository contains references to Azure OpenAI, LLM, related services, and libraries.

 > Disclaimer: Not being able to keep up with and test every recent update, sometimes I simply copied them into this repository for later review.
-Please be aware that `some code might be outdated.`
+Please be aware that `some content may be outdated.`

-> `Writing Rule: Brief each item on one or a few lines as much as possible.`
+> `Writing Rule`: 1.
+Brief each item on one or a few lines as much as possible.
+> 2. The release dates are determined by the date of the initial commit of the README, the History of Activity, the Article published date, or the Paper v1 issued date.

 ## What's the difference between Azure OpenAI and OpenAI?